lhm-limux/reprepro-bundle-tools/README.md

 created.
 It contains all static configuration files, dynamic configuration files, status files and may be helpfull tools in one GIT-Repository.
 This allows you to control all changes to your distribution in a single place with a version history.

-We give advice how to setup a *reprepro-management* project later.
+There's an example reprepro-managment project provided at https://github.com/chrlutz/bundle-test that could be used and adjusted for your own needs.

+In the [Setup_Your_Own_reprepro-management_Project_Tutorial](docs/Setup_Your_Own_reprepro-management_Project_Tutorial.md) there's also a tutorial that gives advice how to create an own *reprepro-managment* project (nearly from scratch).

+But now let's come back to this git repository:

 Content of this repository
 --------------------------

-This repository consists of the following parts:
+This repository contains the reprepro-bundle-tools (the software that you could use to manage your own *reprepro-management* project) which consists of the following parts:

 ### bin